- Sixth Form

 The Millfield squad regularly enters athletes for regional and national competitions in biathle, biathlon, triathlon, tetrathlon and pentathlon.
 As a Pentathlon GB Academy, the affiliated club at the school has close links with the Talent Programme and Millfield athletes are regularly considered for international representation.
 Old Millfieldian pentathletes include former Olympian and Pentathlon GB Team Leader Dominic Mahoney and Irish Olympian and European Champion Arthur Lanigan O’Keeffe.

 Netball for Years 9-10 runs as a games option during the spring term, and they can access netball in the autumn term as a club; squad sessions are also available.
 Year 11 and Sixth Form girls can choose to play netball during both terms.
-Year 10 pupils can request to play netball for both terms if they are in the performance pathway.
+Year 10 students can request to play netball for both terms if they are in the performance pathway.

 Millfield frequently features at the South West Regional Schools Competition and has progressed to Nationals Schools on numerous occasions across three age groups.
 Millfield also play within the Independent Schools Netball Cup at both U19 and U15 age groups regularly reaching the finals.